 LowLevel: is any of the semiempirical methods implemented in MOPAC2016.
-PM7 is the default method.
+PM7 is the default method (you do not need to specify it).
 You can use a combination of MOPAC keywords.
-Since MOPAC uses by default multithreading, which is not efficient with our use of parallel, we strongly advise to use threads=1.
-Thus, a pm7 calculation without multithreading would be requested by:
+For instance, PM7 singlet excited state calculations can be run using: